AkdM/KnightTouchBar2000/README.md

 # KnightTouchBar2000

 KITT 2000 chaser animation for your new MacBook Pro TouchBar.
-You knew you need it.
+You knew you wanted it.

 ![KnightTouchBar 2000](screenshot.gif?raw=true "Screenshot")